Transit strikes affect companies, not just commuters

 For commuters who rely on the tube for their daily commute, a transit strike sends them scrambling for alternative options and often leads to extra travel costs, like taking a taxi.
 Buses are crowded with overflow passengers and the already congested roads can become a maze with more drivers taking to the wheel to get to work or around the city.

 The burden for businesses, especially transport and logistics companies that have to meet strict on-time delivery requirements, is also high.
-Many employees may simply not be able to make it into work, leaving fewer customer service representatives to field phone calls or fewer drivers to make deliveries.
+Many employees may simply not be able to make it to work, leaving fewer customer service representatives to field phone calls or fewer drivers to make deliveries.
 With underground trains ground to a halt, there will be more traffic on the road, creating more obstacles and potential time delays for transport companies to maneuver.

 In fact, the Federation of Small Businesses estimates that a single-day strike costs a total of £300 million.